lequyanh/SVMmykointrons/README.txt

 (3) pipeline

-    Contains a prototype implementation of the classification process.
+    Contains an implementation of the classification process.
-    The main component is a bash script called `pipeline`.
+    The main component is a bash script called `pipeline` and 'batch_pipeline' respectively The script calls other python scripts and performs the whole process.

-    The script calls other python scripts and performs the whole process.
+    This is the main part of intron classification process.
+Can be used on its own but requires many parameters.
-    The script contains detailed comments.
+    On the other hand can allow processing of a single assembly and also provides cuts validation in case true introns are known

 (4) taxonomy.csv